ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 In MAME game's input device options, set lightgun and pedal device assignments to lightgun, keyboard input provider to dinput, lightgun input provider to win32.
 Adjust the motion pointer speed to around 8~12 in app and switch to motion pointer mode before starting game.

-Other emulators may use the same config file with similar settings.

 <br>

 ## < Cxbx-Reloaded > emulator PC lightgun aiming sample config

-For games like Virtua Cop 3, use the same config file as < TeknoParrot > option 2, and assign keys for example:
+For games like Virtua Cop 3, follow the instructions of [lightgun emulation option 2](#option-2-lightgun-emulation-replacing-gamepad-stick), and assign keys for example:

 Trigger: Gamepad A, Home: Gamepad Start/Menu
 <br>